 - Managing successful national security review and/or entry into a security agreement with Team Telecom for telecommunications companies

 - Addressing all aspects of export control regulation and approval and registrations that may arise from foreign acquisitions

-Latham’s Export Controls, Economic Sanctions & Customs practitioners, who are repeatedly recognized for excellence by Chambers USA and Legal 500, provide critical support to Latham’s CFIUS & US National Security Practice.
+Latham’s Export Controls, Economic Sanctions & Customs practitioners provide critical support to Latham’s CFIUS & US National Security Practice.

 The team has represented US businesses and foreign investors in connection with CFIUS reviews relating to foreign investments from a broad range of countries, as shown on the map below.